Read all about Sherwin Williams Passive, plus see 21 real homes that use it!

 Bathrooms that use Sherwin Williams Passive

 Passive is a great light gray shade for bathrooms because it’s crisp, clean, and super versatile.
 It fits right in with modern, farmhouse, and classic decor styles.

 Let’s take a look at some gorgeous bathrooms painted in Sherwin Williams Passive!

-Here’s a great example of how Passive can look like a very light (almost white) neutral; in bright lighting.
+Here’s a great example by @astoldbyjennyann of how SW Passive can look like a very light (almost white) neutral; in bright lighting.

 Passive ended up being a sound choice for the half wall.
 It’s neutral enough to let the backsplash tile detail and chalk-painted gray vanity be the stars of the show.

-This bathroom proves that even neutrals can be beautiful!
+@reneetrentkraft‘s bathroom proves that even neutrals can be beautiful!
 Here, you get a feel for how Passive looks in artificial lighting – it brings out the slightest purple undertones.